jannis-t69/quickWP/readme.md

 The `wordpress-quickwp-script-SQL-Backup.sh` script asks for a description which will be added to the SQL dump's filename.
 The `wordpress-quickwp-script-SQL-Restore.sh` script lists the .sql files found in the script's configured database dump folder, which then i can copy/paste to restore the database state needed

-## Cleanup and reinstall

-By default the script resets the installation and spins up the container in detached mode.
-If you don't want to remove the current WordPress installation and reinstall it you can run:
-`./quickwp -r no`

 ## Delete container and image

-- `reset-installation.sh` can be used to delete WordPress and MySQL files, stop and delete the container and image
+- `reset-installation.sh` can be used to delete WordPress, logfolders and MySQL files, stop and delete the container and image